-Rachel Williams is a 3rd year BA Broadcast Journalism student and the Station Secretary at Shock Radio, the University of Salford’s student radio station.
-She spoke to us about Shock, and explains how students can get involved.
+Alex Hughes is a 3rd year BA Television & Radio student and the Station Manager at Shock Radio, the University of Salford’s student radio station.
+He spoke to us about Shock and its changes for this academic year.
+He also explains how Salford students can get involved.

 What is Shock Radio?